 A. Quite a few member of the AAPA started as teenagers or younger.
 We would like to learn how to contact youngsters who have an interest in publishing papers.
 All of our current members are individuals, but at one time a high school class in Tampa, Florida, joined the AAPA and periodically circulated a paper through our monthly mailings.

-Q 11 It occurred to me recently that I would like to begin printing stationery by hand for my own use.
+Q 11.
+It occurred to me recently that I would like to begin printing stationery by hand for my own use.
 I am something of a machinist, woodworker and tinkerer and feel I could make a simple manual press.
 Is there a good book I can use as a starting point?
 Can you point me to a resource for type and other letterpress hardware that I would need that I could not make myself?

 Q 12.
 How do I go about getting re-entered as a member?
 I was active until late 1995 and lapsed.
 Let me know how to get reestablished.

 A. Just send your dues to the Secretary-Treasurer and let him know that this is a reinstatement rather than a new membership.
-The current amount of dues and Secretary-Treasurer's address is available on the How To Join the AAPA Web page.
+The current amount of dues and Secretary-Treasurer's address is available on the How To Join the AAPA page.

 Q 13.
 I work as a freelance photojournalist in Jakarta (Indonesia).
 Do you have a place for foreigners to be part of your association?

-A. Membership is open to anyone who pays the dues ($15 in U.S. funds).
+A. Membership is open to anyone who pays the dues ($25 in U.S. funds).
 Although the vast majority of members live in the United States or Canada, we also have had a few members in England, Wales, France, Austria, New Zealand, and Japan.

-It gets expensive for foreign members to participate by producing a journal; however, if you have friends in the U.S. you might be able to mail a single master copy and have your friend send it to a printer and mail the copies to the Mailer.
+It gets expensive for foreign members to participate by producing a journal; however, if you have friends in the U.S. you might be able to send a single master copy and have your friend send it to a printer and mail the copies to the Mailer.

 You can also participate by submitting essays, stories, or poems to publishing members for inclusion in their own journals.
 However, there is no guarantee that anyone will have room, or be able to print your work soon after receiving it.